metamn/react/content/blog/on-design-systems-3/index.md

 Arbitrary composition leads to an open API.
 Constraints-based composition leads to a closed API.

-Component frameworks, unlike Template-based frameworks are free to choose which way to go.
+Component frameworks, unlike Template-based frameworks, are free to choose which way to go.

 ## Open and closed APIs